snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 C++17 will be used.
 The latest version of Clang will be used.

 The code must compile on Windows, Mac, Linux, iOS and Android.
 Platform specific code must be kept to a minimum.
 Cross platform APIs and frameworks will be used.
 As much as possible, STL should be used.

+[CMake](https://cmake.org/) will be used to manage projects and [Ninja](https://ninja-build.org/) will be used as the build system.

+All code will be 64-bit.

+Where possible C++'s RAII will be used to create and destroy objects, using constructors and destructors, instead of using `init` and `shutdown` functions.

 ## APIs